amber-smalltalk/amber-documentation/faq.md

 #### How do I get the text value of an input field?

-If you have a field with an id of #field1, the way to get it's value is `'#field1' asJQuery val`.
+If you have `<input id="field1" ...`, the way to get its value is `'#field1' asJQuery val`.

+#### How can I 'call' JavaScript functions from my Amber code?

-Note: _All_ JavaScript methods in jQuery are available to you this way.
+To allow you to use JavaScript from your Amber code, Amber uses a proxy that will route Smalltalk messages as JavaScript calls as transparent as possible.
+For example, _all_ JavaScript methods in jQuery are available to you this way:

-Multi parameter functions are then mapped like:

-`aQuery.sampleFunc(a,b,c);`
+**Without arguments**:

+`'#element-id' asJQuery hide`
+`'#element-id' asJQuery show`

+**With one argument**:

+`'#element-id' asJQuery attr: 'data' put: 'some-value'`

+**With many arguments**:

- `aQuery sampleFunc: a andThis: b andThat: c.`
+`aQuery.sampleFunc(a,b,c);` translates to `aQuery sampleFunc: a andThis: b andThat: c.`

-The ``andThis:andThat:`` part can be any selectors.
-The only thing that matters for JavaScript and Amber is the first part of the keyword selector which has to match the JavaScript function name.
+In the previous examples, the `put:` and the ``andThis:andThat:`` part of the Smalltalk selector can be named any way you want.
+For JavaScript functions the names in that part of the keyword are ignored.
+Amber  needs only the first part of the selector matching the JavaScript function name.

-#### Where can I found more questions and answers?
+#### Where can I find more questions and answers?

 You can try the [wiki](https://github.com/amber-smalltalk/amber/wiki/FAQ) or join the Amber's chat group [here](https://gitter.im/amber-smalltalk/amber).